 Instead of returning to my path, I meandered down the paths of others — through a couple of very bizarre example of psychodynamic therapy, and then a very well executed course of cognitive behavioral therapy.
 My current therapy is actually so well executed that I have no desire to switch to a different therapist, but I don’t know if I’m asking too much of a CBT specialist to take on the kind of meaning-based quest that taps into the unconscious that I’m now considering.

-Having raised all of these questions about Nietzsche’s self-overcoming philosophy, I want to end up pointing out that it retains a great deal of validity.
+Having raised all of these questions about Nietzsche’s self-overcoming philosophy, I want to end by pointing out that it retains a great deal of validity.
 Achievements in life are worth bracketing off and celebrating, whether they create deep meaning or not.
 It’s just important to accept them for what they are, small victories.
 And if they set off a new desire to tackle the things that really bring satisfaction to the soul, so much the better.